omeka/classic-enduser/docs/Plugins/ItemRelations.md

 -----------------------------------------------------------
 When adding or editing an item, click on the "Item Relations" tab, at the top of the admin/item page to relate the item to another item, or to delete existing relations.

-This tab has a table with columns for"
+This tab has a table with columns for

 - the subject of the relation (always the item being edited),
 - the relation between items (a dropdown populated with all available vocabularies),
 - the object of the relationship (the item with which you are creating the relationship), and